POAC Frequently Asked Questions

 What if the patient is registered with another GP?

-When a doctor who is not the patient's registered GP refers a patient to the service, the initiating doctor agrees to advise and handover care to the patient's own GP at the earliest opportunity.
+When a doctor who is not the patient's registered GP refers a patient to the service, the initiating doctor agrees to advise and hand over care to the patient's GP at the earliest opportunity.

-What if the patient is visiting form another part of New Zealand?
+What if the patient is visiting from another part of New Zealand or Overseas?

 Patients visiting Auckland who would be referred to one of the Auckland Metro hospitals are eligible for funding under the service.
-Under these circumstances the referral will be under the DHB that the practice is under.
+Under these circumstances, the referral will be under the District where the practice is located.

 DEFINING A POAC EPISODE OF CARE